 - The migration of instance-level objects that your application depends on, including logins, credentials, SQL Agent Jobs and Operators, and server level triggers.

-Managed Instance is a fully managed service that allows you to delegate some of the regular DBA activities to the platform as they are built in.
+Managed instance is a managed service that allows you to delegate some of the regular DBA activities to the platform as they are built in.
 Therefore, some instance level data does not need to be migrated, such as maintenance jobs for regular backups or Always On configuration, as high availability is built in.

-Managed Instance supports the following database migration options (currently these are the only supported migration methods):
+Managed instance supports the following database migration options (currently these are the only supported migration methods):

 Azure Database Migration Service

-To learn more about this scenario and configuration steps for DMS, see Migrate your on-premises database to Managed Instance using DMS.
+To learn more about this scenario and configuration steps for DMS, see Migrate your on-premises database to managed instance using DMS.

 Native RESTORE from URL

 RESTORE of native backups (.bak files) taken from SQL Server on-premises or SQL Server on Virtual Machines, available on Azure Storage, is one of key capabilities of the managed instance deployment option that enables quick and easy offline database migration.

 The following diagram provides a high-level overview of the process:

 The following table provides more information regarding the methods you can use depending on source SQL Server version you are running: